MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/insider-risk-management-settings.md

 #### Step 2: Onboarding devices
 <a name="OnboardStep2"> </a>

 You must enable device monitoring and onboard your endpoints before you can monitor for insider risk management activities on a device.
-Both actions are taken in the Microsoft 365 Compliance portal.
+Both actions are taken in the Microsoft Purview portal.

 When you want to onboard devices that haven't been onboarded yet, you'll download the appropriate script and deploy as outlined in the following steps.